cankish/CS725_Infomax/README.md

 [Notes](https://docs.google.com/document/d/1Hes1WQYqv0VV3jxIjn7NVzRIbx0QFfmmpcu-blNi_DM/edit?usp=sharing)

 # Youtube Playlist
 This is a [YT Playlist](https://www.youtube.com/watch?v=wdKYveLIxgU&list=PLdxQ7SoCLQANQ9fQcJ0wnnTzkFsJHlWEj&index=20) that gives information about the basics for understanding DIM.
 It covers various Autoencoders, GANs and InfoMax in GAN.
+Watch from Lec 19 to Lec 41.